EricTosounidis/Restaurant-Website/README.md

-# Take A Look At The Website Live Here:
+# Take A Look At The Website Live Here

 restaurant-website-sandy-nine.vercel.app

-# If You Want To Do It Manually:
+# If You Want To Do It Manually
 Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).